This blog on ICS network segmentation was originally published on the International Society of Automation's (ISA) Global Cybersecurity Alliance blog.

 Lastly, this IT approach to segmentation doesn’t always fit industrial operations.
 What happens, for example, if your human-machine interface (HMI) sits outside of the firewall?
 Then you have holes that go back and forth from the HMI to each process.
 Or you have a local HMI if the operation doesn’t have the top firewall setup.

-The IT approach to ICS segmentation can be beneficial and works with properly managed firewalls.
+The IT approach to ICS network segmentation can be beneficial and works with properly managed firewalls.
 But in practice, especially for operations focused on maintaining control, availability, and reliability, the hardest part is resubmitting and relabeling all the assets and then maintaining them over time.

 A Purpose-Built ICS Approach to Segmentation